cncf/kubernetes-community-days/content/organizing-timeline.md

 * Share  videos with CNCF so they can be posted on the [CNCF YouTube channel](https://www.youtube.com/c/cloudnativefdn).
 * Send the complete registration lis to CNCF, including demographic question responses.
 * Send thank you emails to speakers, sponsors, and participants.
-* Collect all outsstanding invoices and process for payment.
+* Collect all outstanding invoices and process for payment.
 * Determine planning for the next Kubernetes Community Days event.